 - Store: Store in an airtight container for up to 4 days.

-- Reheat: Reheat in the microwave or in the over until piping hot.
+- Reheat: Reheat in the microwave or in the oven until piping hot.
 I add a little water so that the chicken doesn’t dry out when reheating.
 You can also reheat shredded chicken in a pan on the stove with a little water.

-What recipes call for this shredded chicken?
+🍽️ What different recipes call for shredded chicken?

 - Taco Seasoning